 Another method in use by some states is to simply omit any special characters during the indexing process.
-Thus, "PEÑA" would appear in the index as "PEA" A major drawback to omitting special characters is that there is greater risk of omission during a search.
+Thus, "PEÑA" would appear in the index as "PEA" A major drawback to omitting special characters is that there is greater risk the filing will not be disclosed by a search.
 A search of "PENA" would not find the indexed version "PEA."